riplaboratory/KanaloaVrx2019/Docker/Docker_Hub_Commands.md

 	docker exec -it 266c7fc7c467 bash

-The "bash" command tells docker to put us into a bash shell of the container.
+The `bash` command tells docker to put us into a bash shell of the container.
 This is the same place we were when we created the container from our image and like before the `-it` command gives us an interactive terminal window to work with.

 ## Copying files to your container:
 This might be easier with one terminal tab opened to your local host and another tab in the container.

-When adding files to container you will need to move to the location of your file in the terminal on the host machine.
+When adding files to `my_container` you will need to move to the location of your file in the terminal on the host machine.

 For example:

 ![Desired location to copy](https://github.com/JordanDalessandro/Images/blob/master/Docker_Tutorial/cp_file_path.png)

-I will be copying the folder _Team_Kanaloa_ into my_container.
+I will be copying the folder `Team_Kanaloa` into my_container.

 Once at the desired location in terminal write: